mei28/cliperge/README.md

 # Cliperge

-📋Cliperge is a CLI tool to combine the contents of multiple files and copy them to the clipboard.
+📋 Cliperge is a CLI tool to combine the contents of multiple files and copy them to the clipboard.

 ## Features